AmirAttoun/YNAB-Converter/README.md

 https://github.com/AmirAttoun/YNAB-Converter

 ## Introduction
-Welcome to *YNAB Converter* for Migrosbank / Viseca (One) bank statements!
+Welcome to the *YNAB Converter* for Migrosbank / Viseca One bank statements!
-This project was created as the final project for edX's C50x Computer Science with Python
+This project was created as the final project for edX's CS50x: Introduction to Computer Science.

 ## Glossary
 - Migrosbank (https://www.migrosbank.ch): A local Swiss bank
-- Vicesa One (https://www.viseca.ch/de): A credit card provider
+- Viseca One (https://www.viseca.ch/de): A credit card provider
-- YNAB (https://ynab.com): A web based budgeting tool
+- YNAB (https://ynab.com): A web-based budgeting tool

 ## Description
 YNAB supports the import of .csv files for adding transactions.
-These transactions need to conform to the YNAB defined standards.
+These transactions need to conform to YNAB defined standards.
-Migrosbank as well as Viseca (One) allow for export of transaction statements.
+Migrosbank and Viseca One allow for the export of transaction statements.
-Those exports don't match the YNAB defined standards.
+These exports do not match the YNAB defined standards.

 This application aims at formatting the differing individual transaction statements of said providers to the YNAB defined ready-for-import structure.
-Data such as "Memo" and "Payee" can be edited on the fly.
+Data fields such as "Memo" and "Payee" are editable in real-time.

-The application allows for quick addition of new source statements from different banks, including dynamic header mapping and further config parameterization
+The application allows for the quick addition of new source statements from different banks, including dynamic header mapping and further configuration parameterization.

 ## Technology
 This project was built using: